 Monthly Tech-Tip | No tracking!
 No ads! |

 Three cone 6 commercial bottled glazes have been layered.
 The mug was filled with lemon juice overnight.
 The white areas indicate leaching has occurred!
 Why?
 Glazes need high melt fluidity to produce reactive surfaces like this.
 While such normally tend to leach metals, supposedly the manufacturers were able to tune the chemistry enough to pass tests.
 But the overlaps interact, like drug interactions they are new chemistries.
 Cobalt is clearly leaching.
 What else?
 We do not know, these recipes are secret.
 It is better to make your own transparent or white liner glaze (either as a dipping glaze or brushing glaze).
-Better to know the recipe to have control assurance of adherence to basic recipe limits.
+Better to know the recipe to have assurance of adherence to basic recipe limits.

 These cone 6 porcelain mugs are hybrid.
-Three coats of a commercial glaze painted on outside (Amaco PC-30) and my own liner glaze, G2926B, poured in and out on the inside.
-When commercial glazes (made by one company) fit a stoneware or porcelain (made by another company), it is often purely an accident!
-So test thoroughly or just use them on the outsides.
-For inside food surfaces make or mix a liner glaze already proven to fit your clay body, you have to option to make it as a dipping glaze or brushing glaze.
-One that is sensible enough to fit common sense recipe limits and not have an unbalanced chemistry.
-And you can use quality materials that you know deliver no toxic compounds to the glass and that are proptioned to deliver a balanced chemistry.
+Three coats of a commercial glaze painted on the outside (Amaco PC-30) and my own liner glaze, G2926B, poured in and out on the inside.
+When commercial glazes (made by one company) fit a stoneware or porcelain (made by another company) it is by accident, neither company designed for the other!
+For inside food surfaces make or mix a liner glaze already proven to fit your clay body, one that sanity-checks well (as a dipping glaze or a brushing glaze).
+In your own recipes you can use quality materials that you know deliver no toxic compounds to the glass and that are proportioned to deliver a balanced chemistry.
+Read and watch our liner glazing step-by-step and liner glazing video for details on how to make glazes meet at the rim like this.

 Glossary |